atheriel/helm-twitch/README.md

 framework.
 It's as simple as `M-x helm-twitch`.

 You can open live streams in the browser, or join the streamer's Twitch chat directly in Emacs through `erc`.

-In the future, this package will hopefully have support for opening streams with [Livestreamer](http://docs.livestreamer.io/), for those of us who want to avoid Flash.
+This package also contains a special `livestreamer-mode` that supports opening streams with [Livestreamer](http://docs.livestreamer.io/), for those of us who want to avoid playback in the browser itself.

 ## Customizing